sporksmith/walking-onions-wip/specs/AG-index-list.md

 HSDirV2 -- index for finding spots on the hsv2 directory ring.

+HSDirV3-early -- index for finding spots on the hsv3 directory ring for the earlier of the two "active" days.
+(The active days are today, and whichever other day is closest to the time at which the ENDIVE becomes active.)

-HSDirV3 -- index for finding spots on the hsv3 directory ring.
+HSDirV3-early -- index for finding spots on the hsv3 directory ring for the later of the two "active" days.

 Self -- A virtual index that never appears in an ENDIVE.
 SNIPs with this index are unsigned, and occupy the entire index range.
 This